Murli0399/Java_Interview_Question/README.md

 - 143 .
 How do you sort elements in an ArrayList using a comparator interface?
 - 144 .
 What is vector class?
 How is it different from an ArrayList?
 - 145 .
 What is linkedList?
 What interfaces does it implement?
 How is it different from an ArrayList?
 - 146 .
-Can you briefly explain about the Set interface?
+Can you briefly explain the Set interface?
 - 147 .
 What are the important interfaces related to the Set interface?
 - 148 .
 What is the difference between Set and sortedSet interfaces?
 - 149 .
 Can you give examples of classes that implement the Set interface?